CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 * Babel as **compiler** that lets us write ES6 code and make sure our code works in older browsers.

-We have made significant progress but have only scratched the surfice yet.
+We have made significant progress but have only scratched the surface yet.